WeaverHeavy/CTIA/README.md

 - Utilize docker containers or a private cloud setup that includes instances of well documented/supported cyber threat intelligence tools

+- The entire stack is split up into several docker-compose files so that you can individually deploy seperate components of the stack if you only need certain functionality

 # Candidate tools: